Uniform Rental Services

 - At the Albuquerque facility, the route person presented the “latest and greatest” premium floor mats to their contact and again offered a free trial, changing out standard mats for the fancy new ones.
 Buried with other priorities, the site contact thought little of it…and never checked the invoices when, a month later, the premium mats ended up on the bills—at 250% higher rates than those of the original mats.

 In all these cases, the true costs for the new items were never really discussed.
 Sometimes this was due to a “free trial” converting to a billed product (at “book price”), other times it was due to an overburdened contact approving new products or inventories without a passing thought.
-At best, it was a casual conversation which failed to consider the peripheral implications of the new products or services.
-The result was a range of new charges added to recurring invoices at margins dramatically higher than those in the original contract; margins for these new products typically exceeded 50%.
+At best, it was a casual conversation that failed to consider the peripheral implications of the new products or services.
+The result was a range of new charges added to recurring invoices at margins dramatically higher than those in the original contract and thus upsetting your carefully planned uniform rental expense management program; margins for these new products typically exceeded 50%.